Alessine/predicting_pirate_attack_success/README.md

 <!-- Conclusion -->
 ## Conclusion

-As the results showed, the success of pirate attacks can only partially be predicted from the data provided.
-Overfitting of the model to the training data remained a problem, even after cleaning the data and partially constraining the model.
-It is possible, however, that better results could be achieved with additional data, especially since the data set covers a timespan of only 18 months.
+As the results show, it is partially possible to predict the success or failure of pirate attacks from the limited amount of data provided.
+Overfitting of the model to the training data remains a problem, even after cleaning the data and partially constraining the model.
+This requires further work and it might also be interesting to finetune a more simple model, such as a logistic regression.
+It is also likely that better results could be achieved with additional data, especially since the data set covers a timespan of only 18 months.

 <!-- Contact -->
 ## Contact